Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Exercise.md

 17. You’ve finished your edits.
 Remove the georeferenced raster (you no longer need it), and make a nice informative map.
 You can choose whether or not to include the Google Satellite data.
 Insert a scale bar to show the distances in the map, a North Arrow, and a title.
 	- Hint: Look at the crash course exercise for instructions on how to make a map
 	- Don't forget to change the symbology of your layers to your liking!
+	- The layer names have good for saving data, but the underscores are not ideal for the legend.
+Try renaming them in the layer panel.

 # Time to get your hands dirty!
 Move on to the Crash Course exercise to get started with (Q)GIS.